 Imagine preparing for a delivery after hearing a lot of scary stories from your friends and family.
 They will be terrified when they think about those things that could go wrong.
 A preterm delivery, an emergency c-section, baby getting deprived of oxygen during labor, or failure to progress – the list of concerns goes on.
 It is normal for any first time mom’s brains to work in this way.

 You were there, you have gone through the same period of anxiety.
 Stop making fun of them.
 Instead, lend an ear.

 Moms-to-be have the right to make a decision about their bodies.
 Some of them may choose a c-section over vaginal birth.
 Or some may choose water births.
 Many expectant moms may desire the presence of doulas to assist them during childbirth.

 Do not judge them or question their decision.
 They know to weigh the pros and cons of every available option and to make a decision.
 When they are given the freedom to choose, women are less likely to suffer from birth trauma.

 Yes, there may be medical emergencies when they need to go against their choice.
 But, you should not stop them from preparing a birth plan pointing out those emergencies.
 Let them prepare and hope for the best.
 Support them, that’s the best thing you can do now.

 You Are Strong To Do It

-Tell your friend, “Childbirth is tough, but you are strong enough to
+Tell your friend, “Childbirth is tough, but you are strong enough to handle it.”

 In fact, childbirth is not an easy task.
 Everyone knows that.
 You don’t need to create a rosy picture about it.
 Even your friend may know the hardships and complications associated with childbirth.
 There is no point in dismissing all those concerns as lies.
 But, it does not mean that you can scare her with horror stories.